Big Brother Brasil 4: Future appearances

 In 2010, Marcelo Dourado returned to compete in Big Brother Brasil 10, where he won the competition.

 In 2021, Zulu Gomes appeared in No Limite 5, he finished the competition in 4th place.
 Also, Antonela Avellaneda appeared in Ilha Record, she finished in 8th place in the competition.

+In 2026, Solange Couto Maria returned in Big Brother Brasil 26, she finished in 18th place in the competition as she was ejected.